AbhishekRauthan-09/spearmint-assignment/README.txt

 -> Open Terminal in the Extracted Folder

--> Now install packages of jvectormap/core and jvectormap/world use the command "
+-> Now install packages of jvectormap/core and jvectormap/world use the command "npm i @react-jvectormap/core @react-jvectormap/world axios react-dom"
-npm i @react-jvectormap/core
-npm i @react-jvectormap/world
-npm i axios
-npm i react-dom"

 -> After installing packages you can simplyrun the Application with the command "npm start"